Juby Ninan

-Juby Ninan is an Indian actor of Malayalam films.
-He made his debut with the Mukesh starrer Pershiakkaran.

-Ninan was noticed as the leading Antagonist in the 2016 action film Dum starring Lal and Shine Tom Chacko.
+Juby Ninan is an Indian actor who works in Malayalam films.
+He made his film debut in Persiakaran (2014).
+Ninan was noticed as the leading antagonist in the 2016 action film Dum, starring Lal and Shine Tom Chacko.

 Film career

-Juby Ninan was among many newcomers selected for the film Pershiakkaran, a film that discussed the complexities of life in the fast paced world of Dubai.
+Juby Ninan was among many newcomers selected for the film Pershiakkaran, a film that discussed the complexities of life in the fast-paced world of Dubai.
 Ninan later appeared in Smart Boys and Aadu Thomaa.
 Film industry noticed him only after his antagonist role in Dum.

 Juby Ninan later done Ore Mugham directed by Sajith Jaganathan co-starring Dhyan Sreenivasan and Parole with Mammootty.